Local Monterey Music Scene

 Angelica Hayden * BeDope * Carla Blackwell * Casey Frazier * David Conley * Deepstone * Delirio * Dirty Penny * Dominic Camany * Eric V * Eric Vargas * Fetcher * Flames of Ice * Kevin Smith * Lauren Shera * Mark Banks * Psycho X * Relative Face * Ron Wright * Shadowalk * Stephen Covell * The Locksmith * Tumbleweed * Untamed Gorillaz * Ushers

 The annual Monterey Jazz Festival held at Monterey Fairgrounds, was voted best jazz festival in a 2013 JazzTimes Readers Poll.
-In September 2017 the festival will be in its 59th year.
+In September 2017 the festival was in its 59th year.
 The festival was also voted number one by the JazzTimes readers in 2006, 2007 and 2008.
 It is currently the world's longest running jazz festival.

 Monterey is a legendary music city in many respects.
 The Monterey Pop Festival of 1967, for example, was the first rock festival of its kind.
 There had been folk, jazz and blues festivals pulling big crowds and the Beatles had begun to fill stadiums until they quit touring a year earlier, but the Monterey Pop Festival marked a new chapter in music history.
 It ushered legendary names into the mainstream, such as The Who, Janis Joplin, Jimmy Hendrix and Otis Redding.
 It also inspired the song "Monterey" by Eric Burdon & The Animals.
 The festival set the stage for Woodstock in New York and all other rock festivals that followed.